 - Legacy system, traditional approach - At a time when technology is empowering businesses, power utilities still rely on their legacy system and traditional approach for vegetation management.
 Historically, vegetation management has been driven by:

 - Trees outside of Right of Way dealt with reactively

 - Minimal predictive capabilities to prevent future outages, damages and costs

 - Difficult and time-consuming ways of information exchange

-- Lack of visibility - When your transmission system and distributed assets are spread across over 10,000 circuit miles across multiple states, it is impossible to manage vegetation efficiently via a manual approach.
+- Lack of visibility - When your distribution lines and assets are spread across over 50,000 circuit miles across multiple states, it is impossible to manage vegetation efficiently via a manual approach.
 From data collection to data analysis, everything was being done on an ad-hoc basis.

 - Very high costs - Vegetation management is often the single largest preventive maintenance expense in annual operating budgets, exceeding $100 million annually in many larger utilities.
 The lack of visibility with respect to urgent situations and hazards, inability to identify the exact point of failure or even prioritize tasks optimally resulted in reactive and ad-hoc maintenance that is primarily expensive.

 - Increasing losses and risks of liabilities - As assets age and are impacted by weather and surroundings, power outages are a major risk for power utilities.
 Outages cost an average of about $33 billion per year in the United States alone.
 In addition to this, increasing scrutiny from regulators, legislators, activists, media and customers has caused utilities to understand the increasing risks of liabilities.

 We embarked on a mission to transform the way our Fortune 500 customer conducted vegetation management.
 For us, technology runs the show.
 And when we say technology, we’re talking Artificial Intelligence and Machine Learning.
 Our solution evolved in two phases: